jadonk/cloud9-examples/PocketBeagle/Grove/Lesson-4.Download-Music-via-the-WIFI-dongle/README.md

 ![](../img/winscp.png)
 the hostname is an IP address of Pockbeagle that can use ifconfig to find it.
 The username is `debian`

 - Step 4.
-Drag your music file to `/home/debian/scale`(Please select *.wav to /home/debian/scale)
+Drag your music file to `/home/debian/scale`(Please select xxx.wav to /home/debian/scale)

 ![](../img/drag_music_file.png)